The Napier Branch is involved in many projects in the Hawke's Bay.

 We are a friendly branch which welcomes all to join its activities.

 The Branch cares for the Little Bush Reserve in the Puketitiri area, which is our main focus with trapping, replanting and maintenance carried out by our members.
 The reserve is a 12 hectare property with marked tracks and over 45 information signs sited beside various trees/plants giving full details of species.
+However since Cyclone Gabrielle access to this reserve has been compromised by the extremely fragile state of the Puketitiri Road.

 We are supportive of conservation in Hawke's Bay and beyond, with membership of several advocacy groups, watchdog groups and liaise with Local Authorities & Iwi.
 We are fortunate in having such a wide range of reserves and ecological treasures to cover in our area.